HandBrake/HandBrake-docs/source/docs/en/latest/developer/flatpak-repo.markdown

     cd build
     make pkg.create.flatpak

+After the build completes, the flatpak packages for the GUI and CLI can be found in:

+    pkg/flatpak/*.flatpak

+## Install flatpak bundle
+To use the flatpak bundle directly instead of importing it into a repository and then installing from the repository:

+    flatpak install <flatpak-bundle>

-## Importing flatpak bundles into the repository
+## Importing flatpak bundles into the repository (Optional)
 For each build, a GUI and CLI flatpak bundle is imported.

 Import a bundle